Preventing and reporting phishing attacks

 Some customers who use Egress Secure Email may use branded email notification with their logo on it.
 If you receive a branded email and it is different to what you normally see, this could be a sign of an attempted phishing attempt.
 If unsure, you should contact the sender to gain further clarification on the authenticity of the message.

-Here is an example of what a secure email notification from Egress looks like:
+Here are two examples of what a secure email notification from Egress looks like:

 In a legitimate Egress notification email: